5 of the Most Popular Crypto Scalping Strategies in 2024

 What Does Scalping Mean in Crypto?

-Scalpers typically use high leverage and execute many trades to accumulate small profits over time.
+Scalpers typically use high leverage and execute many trades to accumulate small returns over time.
 The objective is to make seemingly insignificant gains that add up rather than seeking larger, less frequent returns.
 Scalping is particularly popular in crypto trading, as digital assets are inherently volatile and experience extreme daily price changes.

 What Is the Best Time to Scalp Crypto?